ADHD Burnout in Mothers: Signs, Causes and Recovery

 • That you can accurately read your own internal states (difficult with alexithymia)

-• That thoughts drive feelings (often true, but in sensory-dominated nervous systems the body leads)
+• Those thoughts drive feelings (often true, but in sensory-dominated nervous systems, the body leads)

 • That "maladaptive" thinking is the problem (when frequently, the environment is the genuine problem)